-All activities related to consultations with IP representatives are included in the Sakhalin Indigenous Minorities Development Plan (SIMDP) for 2011-2015.
-The second SIMDP as well as the first one are based on international standards related to IP and is executed in accordance with these standards.
-The requirements of the international standards that appeared following the approval of the first SIMDP in 2006 were included into the second SIMDP execution procedures and management structure.
-These new standards developed by International Financial Corporation (2006)6, European Bank of Reconstruction and Development (2008) and Asian Bank of Development (2010) have strengthened the requirements towards participation, consultations, and profits distribution.
-Although the SIMDP 2 went even further and was also developed based on the "free prior and informed consent" (FPIC) of the indigenous people, as this principle was set forth in the United Nations Declaration on the Rights of Indigenous Peoples (2007).
+All activities related to consultations with IP representatives are included in the Sakhalin Indigenous Minorities Development Plan (SIMDP) for 2016-2020.
+The third SIMDP as well as the first and the second one are based on international standards related to IP and will be executed in accordance with these standards.
+The requirements of the international standards were included into the third SIMDP execution procedures and management structure.
+Although the SIMDP 3 was developed based on the "free prior and informed consent" (FPIC) of the indigenous people, as this principle was set forth in the United Nations Declaration on the Rights of Indigenous Peoples (2007).
 Later on this requirement was endorsed by the IFC in the 2012 revision of the Performance Standards.